jesse-spevack/jesse-spevack.github.io/_posts/2021-04-22-stop-being-so-negative.md

 -----

-# The only Acceptable Use for Unless
+# Acceptable uses for Unless

 There is only one acceptable use for unless and that is as a guard statement at the very start of a method.
 It may not use any compound, multi-clause logic.
 Nor may it be placed anywhere but the very first line of a method because we do not hate our colleagues.